jwalrusisawesome/Jeremey-Waldron/index.md

 ## Welcome to My website!

-Here is where I update status of all of my projects I am currently working on and have completed.
+Here is where I update status and post needed updates of all of my projects I am currently working on.

 ### Electric Mountian Board
   I designed and created an electric mountian board which I use to get around DC.  **pictures coming soon**
+Specs:
+- Dual 2400 watt brushless motors
+- 150amp brushless ESCs
+- Dual 6 cell 5.2 amphour lipo battery packs

+To Do:
+- Add flat spot to motor shaft to prevent set screw from slipping
+- create better box for housing electronics

 ### 5.5 Watt Diode Laser Cutter/Engraver
   I modified a BangGood 5.5 Laser engraver kit to cut balsa and black acrylic.  ** pictures coming soon**

+To Do:
+- add a compressor or blower to tool head to prevent smoke from unfocusing laser beam
+- add z axis for auto focusing
+- add linear rods to x and y axis to improve stability at speed

 ### 3d Printer
   ** still in shipment**  4/10/17